How to teach times tables – Use real-world examples

 Use interlocking cubes to represent the equal ‘human body’ groups the children notice.
 Legs come in groups of two so here are three groups of legs – 2, 4, 6.

 As our counting system works in base ten, use groups of alternating coloured interlocking cubes to create a number line.
-Reason what is happening to the totals as we as we add more equal groups.
+Reason what is happening to the totals as we add more equal groups.

 Here we have three groups of two (representing our ‘legs’ story’) and we’re comparing them with groups of ten.